Customer Marketing at Salesforce

 Irena Kin is a customer marketer and storyteller at Salesforce.
 A former attorney, Irena now uses her skills to discover stories of innovation and bring them to light.
 Though she hung up her litigator cape, she still enjoys giving back to the community through pro bono work.

-Elena Deutsch is Executive & Career Coach and Owner of Women Interested in Leaving (big) Law (WILL).
+Elena Deutsch is Executive & Career Coach and Founder of WILL - Women Interested in Leaving (big) Law.
 WILL offers career transformation services to women lawyers through a step-by-step process in finding clarity and action in leaving the law.